satra/NiPyPe-Paper/nipype_paper.rst

 we take the processing pipeline A and set iterables parameter of DataGrabber to a list of two subjects, NiPyPe will effectivelly execute graph B. Identical processing will be applied to every subject from the list.
 Iterables can be used in a graph on many levels.
-For example setting iterables on Smooth FWHM to a list of 4 and 8 mm will result in graph C. MapNode also branches the execution tree but in contrast to iterables it merges it straight away effectively performing a MapReduce operation (D).
+For example, setting iterables on Smooth FWHM to a list of 4 and 8 mm will result in graph C. In contrast to iterables, MapNode branches within a node of the graph and also merges the results of the branches, effectively performing a MapReduce operation (D).

 Parallel Distribution and Execution Plug-ins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~